1946–47 WIHL season: History

-Coach Jimmy Morris had his Smoke Eaters sailing along nicely, until they met a red-hot Nelson team in the semi-finals.
-Duke Scodellaro and Bill Waddell guarded the Smokies' net, with Les Christensen, Sandy Shearer, Jimmy Anderson and Norm DePaolis looking after the blueline duties.
-The rest of the team were Ab Cronie, Mike Buckna, Emil Kwasney, Ken Stanton, Ron Gardner, Dave Nicol, Bob "Zeke" Clements, Gordie Robertson and Hedley Marshall.
+Coach Jimmy Morris had his Smoke Eaters doing quite well until the semi-finals.
+Duke Scodellaro and Bill Waddell guarded the Smokies' net, with Les Christensen, Sandy Shearer, Jimmy Anderson, and Norm DePaolis looking after the blueline duties.
+The rest of the team were Ab Cronie, Mike Buckna, Emil Kwasney, Ken Stanton, Ron Gardner, Dave Nicol, Bob "Zeke" Clements, Gordie Robertson, and Hedley Marshall.

 The Kimberley team received a bye into the WIHL finals, by virtue of winning the league regular season; and locked horns with the Nelson Maple Leafs for the Savage Cup.
 The Dynamiters finished the Leafs off in five games in their best-of-five series, winning three, losing one; and one game ended in a tie.
 The 1946-47 edition of the Kimberley Dynamiters will have to go down in the record book as one of the most gallant Dynamiter hockey teams.
-Coach Redding elected that year to go along with a rookie defenceman named Bill Jones, a small but determined player from Canmore, Alberta.
-Many thought Jones couldn't stand the rough WIHL play, but what they didn't know was that what he lacked in size, he more than made up for it in guts.
-What a good investment it was: for Bill Jones stayed around for years and season-after-season, was one of the Dynamiters' top performers.
+Coach Redding elected that year to go along with a rookie defenceman named Bill Jones.
+Many thought Jones couldn't stand the rough WIHL play, but had underestimated his determination and guts.
+Bill Jones stayed around for years and was one of the Dynamiters' top performers.